MicrosoftDocs/power-pages-docs/power-pages-docs/security/security-scan.md

     > By default, security scan only scans anonymous pages.
 To include authenticated pages in the scan, select the check box next to **Include authenticated pages in scan**.
     >

-    A notification window appears in the workspace.
+    A notification window appears in the workspace.  //TODO:  Add authentication steps somewhere to capture sequence for users--local credentials only.

 1. Select the **Continue** button to begin the scan.